By: Francis X (Rich) Finigan © Calypso Continuing Education™ 2019

 - Whether you believe in climate change or not, climatologists predict that these events are only going to get more frequent and worse.
 When resources begin drying up, insurers and lawyers start looking for another pocket to reach into.
 Could the appraiser be the next target?

-- Here’s why I’m concerned, before Dodd Frank, and subsequently the Consumer Finance Protection Bureau’s (CFPB) interagency guidelines, our declaration, describing who the intended users are, seemed to provide us with protection against third-party liability.
+- Here’s why I’m concerned, before Dodd Frank, and subsequently the Consumer Finance Protection Bureau’s (CFPB) interagency guidelines, our declaration, describing who the intended users are, seemed to provide us with protection against third-party liability associated with our appraisal reports.

 - Recently, the Arizona Court of Appeals found that where an appraiser knows his/her report will be given to third parties, the appraiser owes the third parties a duty of care.
 The court decided this despite express language in an appraisal disclaiming the right of third parties to rely on the appraisal report’s conclusions and opinions, because they were not intended users.